Diabetic Foot Committee

 Kick-Off Meeting for the Spanish Diabetic Foot Project – Madrid, December 12, 2024

-The Diabetic Foot Committee will launch the Spanish Project, bringing together regional leaders, clinicians, and specialists in diabetic foot care from across Spain.
-This inaugural meeting invites heads of Spanish clinics and key opinion leaders in diabetic foot management to collaborate on creating a unified and effective approach to diabetic foot care in Spain.
+The Diabetic Foot Committee launched the Spanish Project, bringing together regional leaders, clinicians, and specialists in diabetic foot care from across Spain.
+This inaugural meeting invited heads of Spanish clinics and key opinion leaders in diabetic foot management to collaborate on creating a unified and effective approach to diabetic foot care in Spain.

-The objective of this meeting is to establish a framework similar to the Diabetic Foot Valley model in Tuscany, which enhances care pathways and outcomes for individuals at risk of diabetic foot complications.
-Attendees will discuss strategies for improving patient care, promoting early intervention, and building a strong network of expertise in diabetic foot management across Spain.
+The objective of this meeting was to establish a framework similar to the Diabetic Foot Valley model in Tuscany, which enhances care pathways and outcomes for individuals at risk of diabetic foot complications.
+Attendees discussed strategies for improving patient care, promoting early intervention, and building a strong network of expertise in diabetic foot management across Spain.

 EWMA GNEAUPP Conference in Barcelona